kmackay/micro-ecc/index.md

 micro-ecc
 ==========

 A small ECDH and ECDSA implementation for 32-bit microcontrollers.
+See [ecc64](http://kmackay.ca/ecc64) for a 64-bit implementation.

 Features
 --------